protontypes/agile-development-methods-and-strategies/README.md

 > `If one believes, as I have argued at many places in this book, that creativity comes from individuals and not from structures processes, then a central question facing the software manager is how to design structure and process so as to enhance rather than inhibit, creativity and initative.`  by Frederick Brooks in the Mythical Man-Month in 1995

 There has been a traditional belief in most businesses about the decision-making in the organization – the managers tell the workers how to do their own job.
 In a "Work-Out technique", the roles are turned – the managers are taught how to listen to the developers, so they can explain better what actions might be taken, as well as provide suggestions for improvements.
-The lean approach follows the Agile Principle[7] "build projects around motivated individuals [...] and trust them to get the job done"[8], encouraging progress, catching errors, and removing impediments, but not micro-managing. [[Lean software development](https://en.wikipedia.org/wiki/Lean_software_development#Empower_the_team)
+The lean approach follows the Agile Principle "build projects around motivated individuals [...] and trust them to get the job done", encouraging progress, catching errors, and removing impediments, but not micro-managing. [[5](https://en.wikipedia.org/wiki/Lean_software_development#Empower_the_team)]

 ### Unix Philosophy - About Slicing Complexity